welaika/wordless_gem/README.md

 ## Usage

-- `wordless help` shows some help.
+Get some help:

+    wordless help

-- `wordless wp mysite` creates a `mysite` directory and installs the latest stable release of WordPress.
+Install the latest stable release of WordPress in directory `mysite`.
+You can also specify a locale:

-- `wordless wp --locale=fr_FR --bare` installs the French version of WordPress, and removes default plugins and themes.
+    wordless wp mysite
+    wordless wp mysite --locale=fr_FR

+If you don't want the default plugins and themes, use the `--bare` (or `-b`) option:

+    wordless wp --bare

-- `wordless install` installs the Wordless plugin in the current WordPress installation
+Install the Wordless plugin in the current WordPress installation (this currently installs from GitHub):

+    wordless install

+Create a new Wordless theme:

+    wordless theme mytheme

 ## Caveats

 - If you attempt to download a WordPress localization that's outdated, the latest English version will be downloaded instead.
 - Has not been tested under Windows.
 - Running the specs is very verbose because of terminal output.
 If anyone knows how to silence it, a pull request will be very appreciated.
+- Specs that test installation of the plugin actually download the plugin from GitHub.
+This makes the specs a bit slow to run.

 ## Contributing